Skip to main content

-Soka University’s track and field team put in an inspiring performance at this year’s annual Hakone Ekiden men’s relay marathon (on January 2–3).
+Soka University’s track and field team put in an inspiring performance at this year’s annual Hakone Ekiden[1] men’s relay marathon (from Jan.
+2–3).
 As the university’s founder, I am delighted by their achievement.
-[Soka University finished in the top 10 for the first time ever to secure automatic qualification for next year’s race.]
+[Soka University finished in the top 10 for the first time to secure automatic qualification for next year’s race.]

-Members around Japan and the world have started the New Year, leading toward the Soka Gakkai’s 90th anniversary (on November 18), with united prayer.
+Members around Japan and the world have started the New Year, leading toward the Soka Gakkai’s 90th anniversary [on Nov.
+18], with united prayer.

-I am endlessly grateful for the noble efforts of the members of our behind-the-scenes groups—including those of the Soka Group, Gajokai, Byakuren Group—and everyone dedicated to ensuring our activities take place safely and without any accidents.
+I am endlessly grateful for the noble efforts of the members of our behind-the-scenes groups—including those of the Soka Group, Gajokai and Byakuren Group—and everyone dedicated to ensuring that our activities take place safely and without any accidents.

 I have received detailed reports on the New Year’s gongyo meetings that took place throughout Japan—from Hokkaido in the north, where members built snowmen to welcome the participants, to Okinawa in the south, where cherry blossoms are already in bloom.
 Our members living in areas still recovering from natural disasters also gathered undefeated.